 ICYMI: life’s been a little bit of a rollercoaster as of late.
-Whether it’s the COVID-19 crisis, protests, or personal struggles that’s taking up the majority of space in your mind, it’s important to find ways to still take care of you in the midst of taking care of everyone else.
-We are all so much in the habit of “go, go, go” that we forget to press the pause button and check-in with ourselves—I know I do!
+Whether it’s recovering from the holidays, dealing with personal struggles, or more that’s taking up the majority of space in your mind, it’s important to find ways to still take care of yourself in the midst of taking care of everyone else.
+We are all so much in the habit of “go, go, go” that we forget to press the pause button and check in with ourselves—I know I do!
+With the start of the new year, it’s important to take more time for yourself.
 Here are some helpful hints to help you feel calm and peaceful at home.

 Women are more likely to experience more physical signs of stress compared to their male counterparts.